offchan42/machine-learning-curriculum/README.md

 # Machine Learning Curriculum

 Machine Learning is a branch of Artificial Intelligence dedicated at making machines learn from observational data without being explicitly programmed.

-Let sacrifice some time to learn Machine Learning so that you can be lazy later.
+Let sacrifice some time to learn Machine Learning and do something cool.
 ## Machine Learning in General

 A computer program is said to learn from experience `E` with respect to some